mvernacc/portfolio/docs/project_pages/firefly.md

 ## Motivation
 ### The small and fast gap

 Small, uncrewed aerial vehicles (UAVs) are expanding the capabilities of aviation.
-However, a gap exists in the size and speed capability of aircraft: no aircraft are both small (less than 10 kg) and fast (capable of transonic flight).
+However, a gap exists in the size and speed capability of aircraft: no aircraft are both small (< 10 kg) and fast (> 100 m/s).
 This gap is shown in the figure below, which plots the speed vs. size of representative US military aircraft.

 <figure>
     <img src="../../assets/images/firefly/small_fast_gap.png" width=100%>